Unfair dismissal will become a day one right

 - Action

 Where a fire and re-hire scenario is in contemplation, consider the reputational and employee relations impact, which may be heightened in light of the current proposals.
-Apply the current Code of Practice on dismissal and re-engagement (and watch out for the potential impact on protective awards, in addition to unfair dismissal compensation, expected January 2025).
+Apply the current Code of Practice on dismissal and re-engagement (and watch out for the potential impact on protective awards, in addition to unfair dismissal compensation, which applies January 2025).

 In future, proposed changes to terms and conditions will need to be subject to careful planning.
 Any proposals are likely to be closely scrutinised and may lead to expert evidence on finances being put before an Employment Tribunal.
 Potentially higher compensation costs for a failure to comply with collective consultation rules, where applicable, will need to be factored in.